rtrchaitanya/Titanic-Survival-Prediction/README.md

 ## Repository Contents

-1. **[Titanic_Survival_Prediction.ipynb](Titanic_Survival_Prediction.ipynb):** This Jupyter Notebook is the heart of our project, providing a detailed analysis of the dataset and our predictive model.
+1. **[Titanic_Survival_Prediction.ipynb](https://github.com/rtrchaitanya/Titanic-Survival-Prediction/blob/main/Titanic%20Survival%20Prediction.ipynb):** This Jupyter Notebook is the heart of our project, providing a detailed analysis of the dataset and our predictive model.

-2. **[data/](data/):** This directory contains the dataset used for the analysis.
+2. **[data/](https://github.com/rtrchaitanya/Titanic-Survival-Prediction/blob/main/Titanic%20Tested%20Dataset.csv):** This directory contains the dataset used for the analysis.
 The data is sourced from Kaggle and forms the basis of our predictions.

-3. **[images/](images/):** A directory containing images, plots, and visualizations created during the analysis, helping to convey our findings and insights.

 ## Getting Started